fastify/fastify-dx/packages/fastify-dx-react/README.md

 ### Execution order

-This graph illustrates the execution order to expect from route context initialization and route module hooks.
+This graph illustrates the execution order to expect from route context initialization.

-First the `default` function export from `context.js` (if present) is executed.
-This is where you can manually feed global server data into your application by populating the global Valtio state (the route context's `state` property, which is automatically hydrated on the client.

-Then `getData()` runs — which populates the route context's `data` property, and is also automatically hydrated on the client.
-Then `getMeta()`, which populates the route context's `head` property.
-Then `onEnter()`, and finally your route component.

 </td>
 <td width="600px"><br>